 Domestic Violence Attorney for Charges of Intimidation

-State law makes it illegal to threaten another person through intimidation, whether verbally or physically.
+State law makes it illegal to threaten another person through witness intimidation under California Penal Code 136.1, whether verbally or physically.
 Intimidating a partner is a criminal offense, and the charges could be filed against any person who shares a household, including boyfriend/girlfriend, husband/wife, divorced spouses, cohabitants or parents of children.

 The charges can be filed against same sex or heterosexual couples.
 The types of intimidation that are illegal include threats to stop a partner from communicating with police, from filing a police report, or from giving testimony in court.
 If you are accused of this crime, it is imperative that you engage the services of a high quality Los Angeles domestic violence attorney.